 Step 1: Check your tire pressure.
 If the pressure in your tires is low, then they are not making perfect contact with the road.
-This means your engine is effectively wasting energy.
+This creates a rolling resistance which means your engine is effectively wasting energy.

 Tires that are inflated to the proper pressure, which can generally be found on the driver’s door panel of your car, are able to propel your car with the full power created by the engine.
 Underinflated tires, by contrast, don’t permit the full range of that energy to be transferred into forward motion.